 To obtain the most precise atmospheric error prediction for the users, the processing of the data of the CORS stations should be based on fixing of the integer carrier phase ambiguities.
 Once these ambiguities are resolved, the high precision of the phase data will be reflected in the network atmospheric estimates.
-See Figure 1 in which the standard deviation of the estimated double-differenced ionospheric delay is plotted for a high and low elevation satellite in the case that the ambiguities are float, and in the case they are fixed.
-It is mentioned that in the double difference also a reference satellite is involved, which has the highest elevation.
-The tremendous improvement due to ambiguity fixing is clearly visible; while the float ionospheric precision is at dm-m level, with the ambiguities fixed this precision improves to mm-cm level.
+See Figure 1 in which the standard deviation of the estimated double-differenced ionospheric delay is plotted for a high and low elevation satellite in two cases: the first where the ambiguities are float, and the secondwhere they are fixed.
+A reference satellite is also involved in the double difference and this satellite has the highest elevation.
+The tremendous improvement due to ambiguity fixing is clearly visible: while the float ionospheric precision is at dm-m level, with the ambiguities fixed this precision improves to mm-cm level.
 Note that for k = 1 the gain in precision due to ambiguity fixing is largest: about a factor 100.

-Figure 1 Double-differenced ionospheric precision for a CORS network baseline as function of number of epochs
+Figure 1.
+Double-differenced ionospheric precision for a CORS network baseline as function of number of epochs.

 Although the CORS station positions are not estimated but held fixed in the network processing, full network ambiguity fixing is not a trivial issue, because of the presence of the unknown ionospheric and tropospheric delays.
-An efficient practical approach for network processing is to make use of a Kalman filter implementation, based on un-differenced dual-frequency GPS phase and code observations and with the double-differenced (DD) ambiguities, (zenith) tropospheric delays, ionospheric delays, receiver and satellite clocks in the state vector.
+An efficient practical approach for realtime CORS network processing is to make use of a Kalman filter implementation, based on un-differenced dual-frequency GPS phase and code observations and with the double-differenced (DD) ambiguities, (zenith) tropospheric delays, ionospheric delays, receiver and satellite clocks in the state vector.
 In the Kalman time update use is made of the time-constant property of the ambiguities (as far as no cycle slips occur).
-Although the float state vector is solved in realtime, the resolution of the integer ambiguities requires some initialization time, since the float ambiguity solution has to converge.
+Although the float state vector is solved in real-time, the resolution of the integer ambiguities, carried out by means of the LAMBDA method as invented by Teunissen (1993), requires some initialization time, since the float ambiguity solution has to converge.
 This network convergence time may be up to a few minutes, depending on the data sampling interval of the CORS stations, their separation, and the actual ionospheric conditions.
 Ambiguity convergence time is also required for a new satellite that has risen and after a (power) failure of (some of) the CORS stations.